ahmadstiff/vault-verse/README.md

 ## 🌊 User Flow

-1. **Connect Wallet**: Use your Sui wallet to connect to the Magic Vault DApp
+1. **Connect Wallet**: Use your Sui wallet to connect to the Vault Verse DApp
 2. **Create Your Vault**: Name your vault, choose a color theme, and write your financial story
 3. **Record Memories**: Add financial transactions as memories with notes, rituals, and optional multipliers
 4. **Generate NFTs**: Create visual representations of your vault, specific memories, or generated fortunes